tim50687/ShapeAlbum/README.md

 *   Render the canvas and shapes using Java Swing components.
 *   Display a list of shapes on the canvas.
-*   Allow users to view and switch the snapshots on the canvas.
+*   Allow users to view and switch between snapshots.

 Getting Started